Overview

 CPA Accreditation Requirements

-The Florida State Board of Accountancy accepts degrees from schools accredited by the following associations : Middle States Association, New England Association, North Central Association, Northwest Association, Southern Association of Colleges and Schools, Western Association of Schools and Colleges, Association of Independent Schools and Colleges who have been approved by the Florida State Board of Independent Colleges and Universities, and Canadian Schools who have been approved by their provincial educational bodies.
-If you have graduated from a school or college which is not accredited by the above mentioned means, then you must use the provisions of F.A.C.
+The Florida State Board of Accountancy accepts degrees from schools accredited by the following associations : Middle States Association of Colleges and Secondary Schools, Middle States Commission on Higher Education, New England Association of Schools and Colleges, Higher Learning Commission, Northwest Commission on Colleges and Universities, Southern Association of Colleges and Schools, Western Association of Schools and Colleges, Association to Advance Collegiate Schools of Business (AACSB), European Qualify Improvement System (EQUIS), Association of Independent Schools and Colleges who have been approved by the Florida State Board of Independent Colleges and Universities, and Canadian, Mexican, Irish, Australian, New Zealand, Scotland, South African, and Hong Kong academic accounting programs approved by their provincial educational bodies.
+If you have graduated from a school or college which is not accredited by the above-mentioned means, then you must use the provisions of F.A.C.
 61H1-27.001 (5) (see below).

 Applicants Who Have Graduated from Non-Accredited Schools (61H1-27.001) (5)